Electronic Loads - Versatile Test Solutions for Industry

 - Fuel cells

-Multi-phase AC loads with synchronization support realistic testing of single- to three-phase systems.
-By analyzing AC behavior, users assess efficiency, grid interactions, and safety characteristics with high accuracy.
+Multi-phase AC loads with synchronization support specialist users in the practical testing of single- to three-phase systems.
+By analyzing the alternating current, they evaluate efficiency, grid effects and safety behavior with high accuracy.

 Application Areas of Electronic AC Loads

-Technicians and test engineers use AC loads to test:
+Technicians and test engineers use AC sinks for tests on:

 - Transformers